jdbateman/VirtualTourist/README.md

 This Swift app for iPhone (iOS 8) let's you navigate a map, drop pins on a map, then select a pin to view and save recent Flickr pictures for that location.
 Uses CoreData, Flickr REST API.

 ## Implementation highlights
+* MVC pattern
-* annotations, images, and map region are persisted with an sqlite core data store
+* annotations, images, and map region are persisted with an sqlite Core Data store
+* All Core Data objects are accessed in a thread safe manner.
-* scratch and persisted core data contexts
+* scratch and persisted Core Data contexts
 * data model utilizes one-to-one and one-to-many relationships
 * separate classes manage core data and the interface with the Flickr REST API to keep view controllers lightweight
 * image acquisition has been optimized to hit in memory and disk caches before re-downloading images over the network